 Seeing the West with new eyes

-His work has been shown around the United States, has won a number of awards, and is held in such collections as Art About Agriculture at Oregon State University.
+My work has been shown in galleries and museums around the United States and is held in such collections as Art About Agriculture at Oregon State University.

 “Looking at his art is a little like being out in the woods with a trusted friend who points you toward something you hadn’t noticed — delicate candy cap mushrooms beneath a hemlock or a large-eyed northern spotted owl on a fir branch just feet above your head, a something that catches your breath and fills you with wonder.”